Having a detailed knowledge of candlesticks and what they signal is one of the key requirements for successful trading.

 We know a spinning top at a technical point reveals sellers (or buyers in our case) think the price is too low/high – a good indication price is probably going to reverse.
-We can then use it to #1 know price still has a chance of reversing from the zone, and #2 as a timing mechanism on when to expect a price action entry signal to appear.
+We can then use it to #1 know price still has a chance of reversing from the zone, and #2 as a timing mechanism on when to expect a PA signal to appear.

 A spinning top appears 4 -5 hours after price enters the zone – some would call this a doji, but it’s really a spinning top.